cmccarthy1/docs/docs/ml/toolkit/timeseries/models.md

 ### `.ml.ts.ARCH.fit`

-_Fit an AutoRegressive Conditional Heteroskedasticity model to provided residual errors from a fitted AR model_
+_Fit an ARCH model based on a provided set of residual errors retrieved from a fitted AR model_

 Syntax: `.ml.ts.ARCH.fit[resid;lags]`